dsherret/dax/README.md

 - [`test`](https://man7.org/linux/man-pages/man1/test.1.html) - Test command.
 - More to come.
 Will try to get a similar list as https://deno.land/manual/tools/task_runner#built-in-commands

+You can also register your own commands with the shell parser (see below).

 ## Builder APIs

 The builder APIs are what the library uses internally and they're useful for scenarios where you want to re-use some setup state.
 They're immutable so every function call returns a new object (which is the same thing that happens with the objects returned from `$` and `$.request`).